Skip to main content

 Waiting Period

-Maryland has a 7-day waiting period between the purchase of a firearm and delivery to the purchaser for sales of regulated firearms (handguns and assault weapons).
-Maryland does not have a waiting period for sales of rifles or shotguns.
+Maryland has a seven-day waiting period between the time of the purchase application and delivery for sales of regulated firearms (handguns and assault weapons).
+Maryland does not have a waiting period for the sale of rifles or shotguns.

 Who May Not Own